-Next in our #frontendatbytex series is Alex Răescu with his take on what the most popular outsourcing myths are and how you can tackle them in a way that’s productive for your business.
+Next in our series is the #frontendatbytex episode 4, with Alex Răescu with his take on what the most popular outsourcing myths are and how you can tackle them in a way that’s productive for your business.

 After the first three episodes where our colleagues openly talked about the challenges of working for startups and enterprises, and about managing on-site versus remote teams, today’s video transcript below is about the ways you can leverage an outsource team.